AIDS Vaccine 200

-AIDS Vaccine 200 (AV 200) is a charity bike ride through the scenic Georgia countryside.
-The ride raises awareness and vital funds for HIV/AIDS vaccine research having donated to date over $2.4 million to the Emory Vaccine Center, one of the world's leading vaccine research centers working to find an HIV vaccine.
+AIDS Vaccine 200 (AV200) is a charity bike ride through the scenic Georgia countryside.
+The ride raises awareness and vital funds for HIV/AIDS vaccine research having donated to date over $3.5 million to the Emory Vaccine Center, one of the world's leading vaccine research centers working to find an HIV vaccine, and other beneficiaries.

 The ride

 The 2-day ride takes place in May each year.
 More than 150 cyclists and an army of volunteers complete the ride each year.
 The ride begins on the campus of Emory University in Atlanta and passes through several small, Georgia towns until cyclists arrive at the Rock Eagle 4-H Center located north of Eatonton, Georgia in the Oconee National Forest.
 Cyclists and volunteers lodge Saturday night in cabins located alongside the edge of Rock Eagle's 110 acre lake.
 Cyclists choose several different mileage options and can customize the length of the ride to their ability levels.
 The full ride entails back-to-back century rides, 100 mi each day for a total of 200 mi.
 Cyclists may also choose a shorter 80 mi route for a total of 160 mi.
 A third option is for cyclists to form relay squads of up to 5 riders.
 The squad then divides the 100 mi distance each day into relay segments as long as each cyclist wishes to ride.
 The ride follows country roads across rural areas and rolling hills as riders pass through several small, Georgia towns including Stone Mountain, Jersey, Social Circle, and Godfrey.